arpansethi30/ai-dungeon-master/IMMERSION_ROADMAP.md

-# 🌟 Chronicles of AI - Immersion & Realism Roadmap
+# 🌟 NeuroDungeon - Immersion & Realism Roadmap

 ## 🎯 **Vision: Creating the Most Authentic D&D Experience**

-Transform Chronicles of AI from a "chatbot" into a **living, breathing D&D world** where every interaction feels genuine, dramatic, and memorable.
+Transform NeuroDungeon from a "chatbot" into a **living, breathing D&D world** where every interaction feels genuine, dramatic, and memorable.

 ---